-Tab C1

-Secretary of Defense Environmental Award Category Environmental Quality - Non-industrial Installation
+Tab C1 Secretary of Defense Environmental Award Category Environmental Quality - Industrial Installation

-Installation: Ranges, test centers, and research and development (R&D) centers, should compete in the non-industrial category.
-Installations having a primary mission of producing, maintaining, or rehabilitating military equipment should not compete in the non-industrial category.
+Installation: An industrial installation has a primary mission of producing, maintaining, or rehabilitating military equipment.
+Ranges, test centers, and research and development (R&D) centers, should not compete in the industrial category.
 The winner will receive a trophy and a Secretary of Defense certificate.
 Honorable mentions will receive a Secretary of Defense certificate.